EgilFischer/plasmid_loss_bayesian/README.md

-# Plasmid loss and conjugation estimation
+# Plasmid loss and conjugation estimation with Bayesian methods

-This project template is a demonstration for the RepCo workshop.

-## Usage

-Click "Use this template" at the top of this page to create a new repository with the same folder structure.
+This project contains files to estimate the loss of plasmids from bacterial population is conjection with uptake by conjugation.
+Two main parameters can be estimated "\rho" = loss parameter and "\gamma" = conjugation parameter.

 ## Installation
 Install Rstan: https://cran.r-project.org/web/packages/rstan/index.html

 More information about Stan: https://mc-stan.org

+R-libraries:
+- rstan
+- rstanarm
+- ggplot2
+- deSolve
+- tidyverse
+- easyABC

 ## Project Structure